-- E. If the tenant or co-head is engaged in activities to meet the Property Specific Requirements in Section 3.2 A 1 of the ACOP but at the start of his/her first year's recertification is not yet employed a minimum of 30 hours a week, such tenant may continue to reside at the development if all members of the household 18 years of age or older, other than the Tenant head or co-head, continue to meet the 30 hours of weekly activity described in Section 3.2 B and the Tenant Head of Household or coHead of Household can prove to the satisfaction of management that: - 1.
-The Head of Household or co-Head of Household is enrolled full-time and is regularly attending a secondary or post-secondary educational program and shows progress in completion of the program.
+- If the tenant or co-head is engaged in activities to meet the Property Specific Requirements in Section 3.2 A 1 of the ACOP but at the start of his/her first year's recertification is not yet employed a minimum of 30 hours a week, such tenant may continue to reside at the development if all members of the household 18 years of age or older, other than the Tenant head or co-head, continue to meet the 30 hours of weekly activity described in Section 3.2 B and the Tenant head or co-head of household can prove to the satisfaction of management that: - 1.
+The head or co-head of household is enrolled full-time and is regularly attending a secondary or post-secondary educational program and shows progress in completion of the program.
 (Progress may constitute passing grades, completion of additional credits in the program, etc.) Additionally, the educational program must be one that, in the determination of the Agent, will lead to fulfillment of the 30 hour employment criterion at its completion, or - 2.
-The Head of Household or co-Head of Household is employed for some period of time less than 30 hours a week but is also engaged in one or a combination of the following activities: enrollment and regular attendance in an economic self-sufficiency program, part-time enrollment and regular attendance in a secondary or post- secondary educational program, participation in a verified active job search or job counseling, enrollment and regular attendance in a basic skills training program that, together with the employment, equal not less than 30 hours a week, or
+The head or co-head of household is employed for some period of time less than 30 hours a week but is also engaged in one or a combination of the following activities: enrollment and regular attendance in an part-time self-sufficiency program, economic enrollment and regular attendance in a secondary or post- secondary educational program, participation in a verified active job search or job counseling, enrollment and regular attendance in a basic skills training program that, together with the employment, equal not less than 30 hours a week, or

-3. The Head of Household or coHead of Household is neither enrolled full-time in a secondary or postsecondary educational program nor is employed but is engaged for a minimum of 30 hours a week in a Service Plan for Self-Sufficiency, which consists of one or a combination of the following activities: enrollment and regular attendance in an economic self-sufficiency program, part-time enrollment and regular attendance in a secondary or post secondary educational program, participation in a verified active job search or job counseling, or enrollment and regular attendance in a basic skills training program.
-It is the purpose of the Head of Household's or co-Head of Household's participation in this plan to develop employment skills and history that will enable the Head of Household or co-Head of Household to move toward economic selfsufficiency.
-The Head of Household or co-Head of Household will develop the Service Plan for Self-Sufficiency in cooperation with the local Service Provider and failure to follow the requirements of the Service Plan for Self-Sufficiency will constitute grounds for transfer from the development.
+3. The head or co-head of household is neither enrolled full-time in a secondary or post-secondary educational program nor is employed but is engaged for a minimum of 30 hours a week in a Service Plan for Self-Sufficiency, which consists of one or a combination of the following activities: enrollment and regular attendance in an economic self-sufficiency program, part-time enrollment and regular attendance in a secondary or post secondary educational program, participation in a verified active job search or job counseling, or enrollment and regular attendance in a basic skills training program.
+It is the purpose of the head or co-head of household's participation in this plan to develop employment skills and history that will enable the head or co-head of household to move toward economic self-sufficiency.
+The head or co-head of household will develop the Service Plan for Self-Sufficiency in cooperation with the local Service Provider and failure to follow the requirements of the Service Plan for Self-Sufficiency will constitute grounds for transfer from the development.